‘Day of reckoning’ looms for Canada’s consumer debt bomb

 Of course, that 39.4 months doesn’t show the stark regional differences.

-While it takes just 25.5 months to build for a down payment in Quebec City, and slightly longer in Edmonton, it takes 127.5 months in Vancouver, 114.6 in Vancouver and 105.6 in Toronto.
+While it takes just 25.5 months to build for a down payment in Quebec City, and slightly longer in Edmonton, it takes 127.5 months in Vancouver, 114.6 in Victoria and 105.6 in Toronto.

 In each case, these periods are far longer since than the average time frame since 2000.